tcd93/fabric-erc20-go/README.md

 ```
 Execute `go test -v` to run the test suites without the need to start up the block chain

-_note: if there are problems with dependencies during development with govendor, try renaming the "vendor" folder to "\_vendor", and rename it back to "vendor" when deploying chaincode._
 ---

 For details please read into `sample_token.go`